lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Greg Umbach, “Learning to Shop in Zion: The Consumer Revolution in Great Basin Mormon Culture, 1847-1910,” *Journal of Social History* 38, no. 1 (2004): 29–61.

+Suggested readings:

+- Arrington, *Great Basin Kingdom*
+- Godfrey, *Religion, Politics, and Sugar*

 ### October 26 (Week 9): Labor

 Heath W. Carter, *Union Made: Working People and the Rise of Social Christianity in Chicago* (New York: Oxford University Press, 2017).

 Arlene Sánchez Walsh, "Emma Tenayuca, Religious Elites, and the 1938 Pecan-Shellers' Strike," in Christopher D. Cantwell, Heath W. Carter, and Janine Giordano Drake, eds., *The Pew and the Picket Line: Christianity and the American Working Class* (Urbana: University of Illinois Press, 2016), ch.
 6.

+Suggested readings:

+- Cantwell, Carter, and Drake, eds., *The Pew and the Picket Line*
+- Phillips, *A Kingdom on Earth*
+- Luker, *The Social Gospel in Black and White*
+- Bourgeois, *All Things Human*
+- Piehl, *Breaking Bread*
+- Fones-Wolf, *Trade Union Gospel*
+- Roll, *Spirit of Rebellion*
+- Miller, *God at Work*

 ### November 2 (Week 10): Recessions